Avenged Sevenfold Amp Settings & Guitar Tone

 Get Avenged Sevenfold's Tone on Your Gear

-Adapt Avenged Sevenfold's amp settings to your specific guitar, amp, and pedals.
+Get Avenged Sevenfold's amp settings dialed in for your specific guitar, amp, and pedals.